CPUE Foundation Level

 - Complete the exam

-The sooner you complete the exam, the better it will be for you to publish your newely aquired UX skills and uplift your career.
+The sooner you complete the exam, the better because you can publish your newly acquired UX skills and uplift your career.

-If you don’t do the exam directly after the course or within 3 month, the probability of you doing the exam later goes down to a minimum.
-It is highly recommended that you give the exam immediately after completing the course.
+If you don’t do the exam directly after the course or within three months, the probability of you doing the exam later goes down to a minimum.
+We recommend taking the exam immediately after completing the course.

-Our training calender is NOW OPEN.
-See the schedule of your Local Training Providers to find training dates and places that are convenient for you.
-If there is no date currently available, don’t hesitate to contact your Local Training provider to arrange a training date.
+Our training calendar is NOW OPEN.
+See your local training providers’ schedule to find training dates and places convenient for you.
+If there is currently no date available, don’t hesitate to contact your local training provider to arrange a training date.